z-siddiqi/alpaca-market-agent/docs/policy.md

 replace it with a marketable limit at the refreshed bid and continues checking until Alpaca reports every contract flat.

-Exits are not blocked by entry-only rules such as the macro window, cooldown, or daily stops.
+Exits are not blocked by entry-only rules such as cooldown or daily stops.
 The runtime begins forced liquidation fifteen minutes before the Alpaca-reported close and may use a market order when remaining open is the greater risk.